Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: The Dataset

 \subsection{Exposé Assessment Criteria and Rubrics}

-Both the draft and the final \expose{} are graded independently by an instructional staff member on 36 criteria and include 36 per-criterion \emph{assessment scores} (Appendix Table~\ref{tab:expose_rubric}).
-Each criterion is rated on an ordinal scale of [0,1], [0,1,2], or [0,-1,-2].
+Both the draft and the final \expose{} are graded independently by an instructional staff member and include 36 per-criterion \emph{assessment scores} (see Table~\ref{tab:expose_rubric} for guidelines on grading).
+Each criterion is rated on an ordinal scale: [0,1], [0,1,2], or [0,-1,-2].

-\textbf{Designing \expose{} assessment criteria and rubrics} The extensive criterion-based grading scheme is designed to support \expose{} assessment across multiple aspects.
-These criteria were derived using 18 guidance documents for writing thesis exposés from major universities in Germany and Austria (Appendix~\ref{appendix:expose-collection}).
-These were supplemented with over 100 \expose{}s previously submitted in the Computer Science Department.
+\textbf{Designing \expose{} assessment criteria and rubrics} The criteria were derived using 18 \emph{cross-disciplinary guidance documents} for writing thesis exposés from major universities in Germany and Austria (Appendix~\ref{appendix:expose-collection}), supplemented by observations from instructors in our institution, based on over 100 \expose{}s previously submitted in the Computer Science Department.
 The 36 criteria center on the different aspects of writing a scientific proposal, with a focus on \emph{content} assessment.
+Importantly, the criteria are \emph{topic-independent} (rather than specific to the research topic of the proposal).
+This approach is in line with aspect-based assessment used in automated essay scoring ~\cite{li-ng-2024-icle} and focuses assessment on \emph{transferable proposal-writing skills} (e.g., motivation, methodology, etc.).
+Accordingly, the same 36 criteria are applied uniformly across the proposal topics.

-Guided by research in rubric construction and fairness-oriented assessment \cite{JONSSON2007130,Mayring_2000, Kuckartz2023}, we organized the criteria into nine high-level categories referred to as \emph{rubrics} (Table~\ref{tab:expose_review_rubrics}) that decompose evaluation into orthogonal dimensions, by grouping criteria that evaluate related aspects of the \expose{} writing.

-Rubrics are an effective assessment tool and are constructed to ensure \emph{consistency in evaluation across a diverse student body and multiple evaluators}~\cite{niu2012rubrics}.
-See Appendix~\ref{appendix:expose-criteria} for more details.
+Guided by prior research in rubric construction and fairness-oriented assessment \cite{JONSSON2007130,Mayring_2000, Kuckartz2023}, we organize the criteria into nine high-level categories referred to as \emph{rubrics}\footnote{Rubrics are an effective assessment tool and are constructed to ensure \emph{consistency in evaluation across a diverse student body and multiple evaluators}~\cite{niu2012rubrics}.
+See Appendix~\ref{appendix:expose-criteria} for more details.} (Table~\ref{tab:iia-expose-review-criteria-rubrics-only}), by grouping together criteria that assess related aspects of the \expose{} writing.